Blackprint/Blackprint/README.md

 </p>

 <p align="center">
-  When using the editor/sketch library, please use WebKit based browser like Chromium or Safari for better rendering performance.
+  When using the editor/sketch library, please use Chromium based browser for better rendering performance.
 </p>

 ## Documentation